huggingface/blog/fine-tune-segformer.md

     <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-**This blogpost shows how you can fine-tune a semantic segmentation model with a custom dataset.
+**This guide shows how you can fine-tune Segformer, a state-of-the-art semantic segmentation model.
 Our goal is to build a model for a pizza delivery robot, so it can see where to drive and recognize obstacles 🍕🤖.
-First, we'll label a dataset of sidewalk images and upload the results to the Hugging Face hub using [Segments.ai](https://segments.ai?utm_source=hf&utm_medium=colab&utm_campaign=sem_seg).
-Then we'll use the dataset to fine-tune a pre-trained Segformer model using [`🤗 transformers`](https://huggingface.co/transformers).**
+We'll first label a set of sidewalk images on [Segments.ai](https://segments.ai?utm_source=hf&utm_medium=colab&utm_campaign=sem_seg).
+Then we'll fine-tune a pre-trained SegFormer model by using [`🤗 transformers`](https://huggingface.co/transformers), an open-source library that offers easy-to-use implementations of state-of-the-art models.
+Along the way, you'll learn how to work with the Hugging Face hub, the largest open-source catalog of models and datasets.**

 Semantic segmentation is the task of classifying each pixel in an image.
 You can see it as a more precise way of classifying an image.
 It has a wide range of use cases in fields such as medical imaging and autonomous driving.
 For example, for our pizza delivery robot, it is important to know exactly where the sidewalk is in an image, not just whether there is a sidewalk or not.